-You'll probably first bring your concerns to the attention of your family doctor.
-He or she might refer you to a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist).
+You may first bring your concerns to the attention of your family doctor.
+Or you may see a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist).

 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

 Before your appointment, list your answers to the following questions: